 Prepress

-At Coast Label Company all prepress work is performed in house by our team of specialists.
+At Coast Label Company prepress work is performed in house by our team of specialists.
 By having the entire label engineering and production process under one roof we are able to control the development of your label project from start to finish.
 This ensures quality, speed, and cost control.

-Our prepress process, along with the rest of our manufacturing operation, operates with an ISO 9001:2008 Certified Quality System.
+Our prepress process, along with the rest of our manufacturing operation, operates with an ISO 9001:2015 Certified Quality System.
 We have defined repeatable procedures to ensure consistent quality.

 Coast Label is also a L.I.F.E.® Certified Facility–proof of our commitment to responsible environmental practices in the production of your order.
 We recycle all plate making materials and chemistry as part of our commitment to maintaining the smallest possible environmental footprint.